 best of Japan

-Ferry services between Ishigaki, Miyako and Okinawa Main Island were discontinued in 2008.
+Ferry service between Ishigaki, Miyako and Okinawa Main Island was discontinued in 2008.

 Miyako is a relatively small island, measuring about 25 kilometers from south to north and about 15 kilometers from east to west.